harshkk29/ats-resume-builder/README.md

 - Groq for providing the AI API
 - Streamlit for the amazing framework
-- All contributors and users

 ## 📧 Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, contact: harshvardhankhot12@gmail.com

 ## 🚀 Deployment